centercirclesolutions/dpi_hornet/README.md

 | hnd        | Hornet Node Down (Stop)                                                             |
 | hnsnap     | Hornet Node Download new Snapshot file (No D/L if not new)                          |
 | hnrepair   | Hornet Node Repair - Remove corrupt DB (Stop / remove DB / D/L Snapshot / Restart)  |

-### Extras
-I've added some extra commands to help manage the server.
-These are no means as extensive as provided by the playbook